Skip to main content

 High damage with decent range.
 The Steel Fang rewards accuracy with devastating hits.
 Two body shots kill most of the time.
 Headshots are brutal.

 The slower throw speed means you need to predict more, but the damage payoff is worth it.
-Good choice for players who’ve mastered the basics and want more kill potential.
+Good choice for players who've learned the basics and want more kill potential.

 Best for: Experienced players who can land predictions